 - Hearts Are Health: Big hearts restore four units of health, and small hearts only restore one unit.

-- Mighty Glacier: Gamm the Golem is the slowest and least maneuverable of the four characters, but has a lot of attack power, the longest lifebar without collecting any crystal balls, is immune to spikes and can attack straight up or down, and can walk on spikes without getting hurt.
+- Mighty Glacier: Gamm the Golem is the slowest and least maneuverable of the four characters, but has a lot of attack power, the longest lifebar without collecting any crystal balls, is immune to spikes and can attack straight up or down.

 - The Punishment Is the Crime: Gamm the Golem was once a great thief who stole a potion that turned him into a golem, the worst possible form one could have and be a thief.
 This caused his HeelFace Turn.